discgolf

 From the Issue:

-Seven Wonders of the Bozone - In Bozeman, it’s impossible to do it all, but if you’re like us, you strive to.
+The Bozeman Essentials - In Bozeman, it’s impossible to do it all—but if you’re like us, you strive to.
 Every season presents its own set of outdoor challenges and opportunities, but there are a few activities so renowned that they bear repeating on a near-annual basis—classics, you could call them.
-Below is a list of seven.
 Do them all and you’re one step closer to becoming a true Bozemanite.

 Between the Leaves - Bozeman’s Parks & Recreation department manages 77 parks and 67 miles of trails spanning 900 acres within city limits.
 You could spend years exploring these spaces and still make new discoveries every day